 Nipple thrush – another less attractive part of becoming a mother that no one told us!

 Nipple thrush is a fungus that grows around your nipple or even in your breast.
 It usually spreads to the breastfeeding mom from a baby with oral thrush.
 (Learn about thrush in babies here.)

-This post will walk you through what causes thrush in your nipples, how to know if you have it, how to prevent it and what to do if you get this fungus.
-Early treatment is very important because if the thrush enters your milk ducts it can be quite painful.
+This post will walk you through what causes thrush in your nipples, how to know if you have it, how to prevent it, and what to do if you get this fungus.
+Early treatment is essential because it can be quite painful if the thrush enters your milk ducts.

 Causes Of Nipple Thrush